Machine100/React-Stuff/README.md

 # React-Stuff

-Build react projects in here.
+Building react projects in here.
 Experimenting with CSS and JavaScript.

-react-test:
-react-thing:

-react-form: follow video.
-How to do event handlers with react.
-Get off vanilla js event handling that have been studying.
-Will have to get into props to make this work.
+Moving projects into Angular now.